Reference > WCAG1 Level A

 W852

-13.6: Skip navigation links should not be hidden
+CP 13.6: Skip navigation links should not be hidden

 Hidden skip navigation links are not accessible for keyboard users.
 You should consider replacing this with a visible link and using CSS to hide it until the tab key is used.
 See HTML Techniques for WCAG 1.0.